jimbo00000/jimbo00000.github.com/_posts/2016-1-6-riftray-hackingshaders.markdown

 Most of this could and should be automated.
 Shaders that have implemented the VR entry point as per the Shadertoy spec could get everything needed from [Shadertoy's JSON API][api].
 I've implemented a good amount of this in the [kinderegg][kinderegg] project, if anyone wants to port it over and send me a pull request.

 RiftRay can offer a couple of features the Shadertoy site itself does not yet: dynamic render target resolution scaling and cinemascope for increased frame rates, undistorted mirroring and the tweakbar controls.
-But it also lags behind Shadertoy's functionality in a few key ways: Texture sampling options per-channel, webcam, video, audio, and cubemap texture inputs, GPU sound, and now Multipass Rendering.
+But it also lags behind Shadertoy's functionality in a few key ways[^1]: Texture sampling options per-channel, webcam, video, audio, and cubemap texture inputs, GPU sound, and now Multipass Rendering.
 And that last one is huge.

 [api]: https://www.shadertoy.com/api
 [kinderegg]: https://github.com/jimbo00000/kinderegg

+[^1]: Oh, and a vibrant social network, thousands of shaders, users, comments, hearts, API, search...